phaustin/a405/_sources/learning_goals.md

   - finding the equilibrium properties of a system
   - using conservation laws to describe the atmosphere
   - solving simple systems of ordinary differential equations
-  - develop programming skills in matlab or python
+  - develop programming skills in python

 - Course Learning goals (General)